-Chapter 5 provides Guidance on the design and implementation of monitoring programmes.
+Chapter 5 provides guidance on the design and implementation of monitoring programmes, with particular emphasis on development of programmes of measures in accordance with Article 11 and Annex V of the Directive.
 Guidance is given on the appropriate selection of water bodies and monitoring sites within water bodies and sampling frequencies required for implementation of surveillance, operational, investigative and quantitative status monitoring programmes and for the monitoring of protected areas.